Nearsoft/jobs/java.md

 * You love owning large portions of code bases and using technology to solve business problems
 * You are able to work independently or in teams and manage time effectively
-* You have experience with test-driven development techniques and/or well-disciplined to write unit tests that assert something useful.
+* You have experience with test-driven development techniques and/or well-disciplined to write unit tests that assert something useful
-* You have experience with hosted, high-volume, multi-tenant SaaS application environments.
+* You have experience with hosted, high-volume, multi-tenant SaaS application environments
 * Passion for technology outside the workplace with an interest in the latest open source framework/libraries/tools such as Spring, Hibernate, concurrency, Memcached/key value repositories, Tomcat, and Maven
 * You understand the importance of security and have experience with OWASP secure coding guidelines
-* You have a technical background and B.S. or M.S. in a computer-related engineering field.
+* You have a technical background and B.S. or M.S. in a computer-related engineering field

 ## Nice to have